Julian-sun/Interdependence-between-confirmed-and-discarded-cases-of-Zika-Dengue-and-Chikungunya-viruses-in-Bra/README.md

 To perform the study of time series analyses we collected the confirmed and discarded reported cases of each arbovirus per epidemiological week in Brazil, from 2015 to 2017.

 ## References
-[1] Interdependence between confirmed and discarded cases of dengue, chikungunya and Zika viruses in Brazil: A multivariate time-series analysis, DOI: https://doi.org/10.1101/708743.
+[1] Interdependence between confirmed and discarded cases of dengue, chikungunya and Zika viruses in Brazil: A multivariate time-series analysis, DOI:10.1371/journal.pone.0228347.